Posted in

 Conclusion

 In conclusion, there is a pressing need to overcome the barriers to critical thinking.
 These eight common barriers are identifiable and can be rectified with conscious effort.
-Cognitive biases must be recognized and addressed as they lead to faulty reasoning and decision-making.
+Cognitive biases must be recognised and addressed as they lead to faulty reasoning and decision-making.
 Secondly, emotions have a powerful impact on our thought processes and must be managed effectively for clear thinking.

 Leave a Reply